MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 4 Determinants and Eigenvector.md

 3rd Col: Square of 2nd Col value.
 ![[Pasted image 20240702215955.png]]
 > In short, Variance is the average distance from the mean.
->The image show 2 diff way to represent Variance: 1 with texts and 1 with symbols.
++ ?
+The image show 2 diff way to represent Variance.
+One in Text and One in Symbol
 + Calc the Variance of X and Y
 	![[Pasted image 20240702220131.png]]